|

 Andy

-people don't go out often since they lowered the drunk
+out often since they lowered the drunk driving limit

-driving limit to zero point four statewide once motor vehicles started coming
+to zero point five statewide once motor vehicles started coming back from the

 at the discretion of the officer, so there isn't that much to protest except